arvindsv/faketime/README.md

         java -agentpath:/path/to/libfaketime.jnilib org.test.Main

     or, if the current directory has libfaketime.jnilib, you can use:

         java -agentlib:faketime org.test.Main

-* In your program, you can set the property **faketime.offset** to the number of milliseconds you want the time altered by.
+* In your program, you can set the property **faketime.offset.seconds** to the number of *seconds* you want the time altered by.
 For example, to add a day, you can do something like this:

-        System.setProperty("faketime.offset", String.valueOf(86400 * 1000));
+        System.setProperty("faketime.offset.seconds", String.valueOf(86400 * 1000));